On this page:

 Professor Claire Jackson

 Read Eugene McAteer’s bio

-Eugene McAteer is a Director with Metro North Hospital and Health Service where he worked in Corporate and Clinical services.
+Mr McAteer is a former Director with Metro North Hospital and Health Service where he worked in Corporate and Clinical services.
 Mr McAteer was also seconded for a time to the Corporate Services Division of Metro South Hospital and Health Service.
-Previously Mr McAteer held a range of director positions across Queensland Health in areas, including primary health care and subacute services.
-Mr McAteer is a former director at Inala Primary Care.
-Driven by systems change and innovation, and collaboration to improve health outcomes, he has over 20 years’ health sector experience in Australia and the United Kingdom, working at a strategic and operational level and is currently Integrated Care Program Director for Integrated Living Australia.
+Previously, Mr McAteer held a range of director positions across Queensland Health in areas, which include primary health care and subacute services.
+He is former director at Inala Primary Care.
+Driven by systems change and innovation, and collaboration to improve health outcomes, Mr McAteer has over 20 years’ health sector experience in Australia and the United Kingdom, working at a strategic and operational level and is currently Integrated Care Program Director for Integrated Living Australia.

 Our organisational structure was adopted to align with our strategic plan and ensure we are well-placed to respond effectively to known and emerging community health care and health system needs.
 The structure allows Brisbane South PHN to identify community needs, engage and work with primary health care providers and local communities to identify health priorities and take action to improve regional health outcomes.